Gaia3D/F4DConverter/README.md

 - #usf [numericValue] : unit scale factor.
 Geometries in F4D are described in meter.
 That is, the unit scale factor of raw data described in centimeter is 0.01 for example.
 - #indexing [one of Y, y, N, n] : wheter objectIndexFile.ihe should be created or not.
 "NOT created" is default.
 - #meshType [one of 0, 1, 2] : type of 3D mesh in raw data.
 0 is for semantic data, 1 is for large-sized single realistic mesh, 2 is for large-sized splitted realistic meshes.
 Realistic mesh means irregularily networked triangles such like point cloud
+- #isYAxisUp [one of Y, y, N, n] : Some 3D models support left-handed coordinate system so that y-axis is toward ceil of a building. this arguments describes wheter y-axis of raw data is toward ceil or not.
+"No" is default.
 ### precautions for contraints ###
 - At least one of "#inputFolder" and "#indexing" is mandatory.
 Both arguments can be used together.
 - "#outputFolder", "#log", and "#meshType"  are mandatory when "#inputFolder" is used.